Comedian Matt Rife cancels IU shows, cites medical emergency

 BLOOMINGTON, Ind.
 (WISH) — Comedian Matt Rife’s two performances scheduled for Wednesday night in Bloomington have been canceled due to a medical emergency, the Indiana University Auditorium announced.

-Rife had showed scheduled for 7 p.m. and 10 p.m.
+Rife had shows scheduled for 7 p.m. and 10 p.m.
 Back in June, he’d initially scheduled shows in Bloomington for Feb.
 14. Those shows were postponed due to an unforeseen conflict in the comedian’s schedule.

 Rife wrote in a post on X about 7:40 p.m.
 Wednesday, “I’ve been doing 40+ shows a month for a year and half and never had to do something like this, I’m so so sorry, i hope you understand and i love you so much”